sergeyen7/sergeyen7.github.io/index.md

 * Orders number: use single order or divide it to several orders.

-* Use additional orders: if trade is profitable - use additional orders to increase position size.

-* Cost %: If enabled "Use additional": Maximal position cost (size * entry) in percents of Equity.

 * Permit Long / Permit short: Longs are most profitable for this strategy.
 You can disable Shorts and enable Longs only.
 Default value: permit all directions.

 * Risk % of Equity: for position sizing used Equity percent.
 Don't use values greater than 5 % - it's risky.
 Default value: 0.5%.